Skip to content

 What is soy lecithin?

-Lecithin is a type of fat from the phospholipid family that is naturally present in every cell of the body.
-Cell membranes (outer envelopes of cells) are mainly composed of lecithin.
-Lecithin is therefore a fat that is present everywhere in the body, but the brain, muscles and nerves contain the greatest amount.
+Lecithin represents a type of fat from the phospholipid family naturally present in each cell of the body.
+Cell membranes (outer cell coverings) are mainly composed of lecithins.
+Lecithin is therefore a fat present everywhere in the body, but it is the brain, muscles and nerves which contain it in greatest quantities.

-Lecithin's primary role is to emulsify, that is, to suspend fats to prevent them from mixing with other substances.
-It is also a moisturizer.
-Lecithin helps fats interact with other substances, including proteins and carbohydrates, which allows many metabolic functions to take place every second of our lives.
+The primary role of lecithin is to emulsify, that is to say, to suspend fats in order to prevent them from mixing with other substances.
+It is also hydrating.
+Lecithin thus helps fats interact with other substances including proteins and carbohydrates, which allows many metabolic functions to take place every second of our lives.
 1,2

-Lecithin is also found in many foods including eggs, sunflower and soybeans.
-Soy lecithin is the most common form of lecithin on the market and is a fat extracted from the soybean.
-When taken as a supplement or food, soy lecithin helps the body perform certain metabolic functions.
+Lecithin is also present in many foods including eggs, sunflower and soy.
+Soy lecithin is the most common form of lecithin on the market and is a fat extracted from soy beans.
+When taken as a supplement or food, soy lecithin helps the body carry out certain metabolic functions.
 2

-Lecithin is naturally present in the body in such large quantities because it has many important roles.
-In fact, this is why soy lecithin supplementation manages to support the body in so many varied roles, including:
+Lecithin is naturally present in such large quantities in the body because it plays many important roles.
+Moreover, this is why soy lecithin supplementation manages to support the body in so many varied roles, including:

 • Protection against certain cardiovascular diseases ;